Does the Entertainment Media Set the Moral Agenda for he Country?

 [xxix] Ibid. citing the research of an Australian National University psychological research team, headed by Merrelyn and Fred Emery.

 [xxx] Ibid.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!